 Contributing to the Open Science Pool

-Many other schools, in addition to CC* awardees, contribute resources to the Open Science Pool.
+Many other campuses and other sites, in addition to CC* awardees, contribute resources to the Open Science Pool.
 View them here.
 CC* awardees are a subset of the overall contributions by educational institutions.
-In fact, many campuses have used their OSG Pool contributions to aid in the success of their subsequent CC* award application to NSF.
+In fact, many campuses have used their Open Science Pool contributions to aid in the success of a subsequent CC* award application to NSF.

 The Open Science Pool is Open to You!

-These campuses are contributing to a HTCondor pool that OSG users access via the access points operated by the OSG.
-OSG is operating an HTCondor pool in support of Open Science.
-Any researcher in the US can can use the services of the OSG access points to harness the capacity of the pool.
-All the researcher needs to do is go to OSG Connect and get an OSG Account.
+The Open Science Pool is a HTCondor pool that OSG users access via ‘access points’ operated by the OSG or by campuses supporting ‘local’ access to OSG.
+Any researcher at a US academic, government, or non-profit institution can can use the Open Science Pool via OSG-operated access points to harness the capacity of the Open Science Pool by going to OSG Connect and get an OSG Account.
 (It’s free!)
-The researcher does not have to belong to a collaboration (big or small) nor to a campus (big or small).
+The researcher does not have to belong to a collaboration (big or small) nor to any particular campus (big or small).

 These colleges and Universities are active contributors to the Open Science Pool via the CC* program: